synesthesiam/rhasspy/docs/command-listener.md

 ## MQTT/Hermes

 Subscribes to the `hermes/asr/startListening` and `hermes/asr/stopListening` topics ([Hermes protocol](https://docs.snips.ai/ressources/hermes-protocol)).
+This allows Rhasspy to be controlled by [Snips.AI](https://snips.ai/).

 Wakes up Rhasspy when `startListening` is received and starts recording.
 Stops recording when `stopListening` is received and processes the voice command.

 Add to your [profile](profiles.md):